Sophia Petrillo (Estelle Getty): Dorothy's Sicilian mother with little tact, who evidently taught Dorothy all she knows about snarkery.

-Everybody (Rose included) used her famous St. Olaf stories as a punishment.
+Everybody used Rose's famous St. Olaf stories as a punishment, including Rose herself.
 Once, when Dorothy and Blanche try to use lame excuses to duck out on one, she threatens to follow them to their room and act out the story with shadow puppets.
 In another, when Sophia is considering helping a friend commit suicide, Dorothy encourages Rose to tell a story, and then after the story is over, she turns to Sophia and says, "You see what happens.
 You kill someone, and you end up a Rose story."

 The Cuckoolander Was Right: There are moments when Rose ends up having a deep level of insight on situations that nobody else can solve.
 She even relates them to St. Olaf stories that actually do make sense in context.

-Cure Your Gays: Played with in both episodes in which Blanche's brother, Clayton, appears (though only Blanche tries it) as well as "Goodbye Mr. Gordon" where Blanche and Dorothy are mistakenly thought of as lesbian on a daytime TV talk show.
+Cure Your Gays: Played with in both episodes in which Blanche's brother Clayton appears (though only Blanche tries it), as well as in "Goodbye Mr. Gordon," where Blanche and Dorothy are mistaken for a lesbian couple on a daytime TV talk show.note Rose got them on the show, at the station where she worked, because she misunderstood the meaning behind a show about 'women who live together.'
 A man interested in Blanche claims she's only "like this" because she's never been with a "real man".
 If Blanche actually were lesbian, this trope would be played straight; as she isn't, it's simply Played for Laughs.

 Blanche, being Blanche, even takes it on as a new way to meet men, and gets Dorothy to play along.
 "Come on, Dorothy, I have to try this."

-Depraved Dentist: A perverted dentist sexually harasses Rose Nylund.
+Depraved Dentist: A perverted dentist sexually harasses Rose.
 Don't worry though, he gets it in the end.

 Dirty Old Woman: All four of them; if you really analyze it, The Golden Girls was possibly one of the most upfront and sexual shows on TV at the time.
-But Blanche most of all, to the point that even Maxim felt obliged to acknowledge her as #1 of "TV's Best Nymphos."
+Blanche fit the trope most of all, to the point that even Maxim felt obliged to acknowledge her as #1 of "TV's Best Nymphos."

-One example, when Rose claimed that Bob Hope was her father with no other proof than she used to dream it, Blanche says it's strange, and wonders why Rose doesn't have a normal, healthy dream, "like sweaty Argentinean men whipping things while they ride naked on the backs of Brahma bulls."
+One example, when Rose claims that Bob Hope is her father with no other proof than that she used to dream it, Blanche says it's strange, and wonders why Rose doesn't have a normal, healthy dream, "like sweaty Argentinean men whipping things while they ride naked on the backs of Brahma bulls."
 Dorothy just shoots her an odd look and reminds herself never to use Blanche's towels again.